 Healthy You - Every Day

-Back on Water Skis Six Weeks After Treatment for Stage 4 Rectal Cancer
+Back to Being Herself After Stage 4 Rectal Cancer

 A personalized approach

-Already a Lehigh Valley Health Network (LVHN) patient for routine care, Gearheart met with hematologist oncologist Maged Khalil, MD, with Lehigh Valley Topper Cancer Institute.
-Her clinicians, which Gearheart refers to as her “A team,” included colorectal surgeon John Park, MD, surgical oncologist Jeffrey Brodsky, MD, and radiation oncologist Alyson McIntosh, MD.
+Dawn met with hematologist oncologist Maged Khalil, MD, Physician Lead of Gastrointestinal Medical Oncology and Associate Director of Oncology Research with Lehigh Valley Topper Cancer Institute, part of Jefferson Health.
+Her clinicians, which she refers to as her “A team,” included colorectal surgeon John Park, MD, and radiation oncologist Alyson McIntosh, MD.

 “My message is: Don’t trust the at-home test, get the colonoscopy.
 No one likes the prep.
 But that prep is a whole lot better than chemotherapy, radiation and surgery.” - Dawn Gearheart